ejw-data/ml-myopia/README.md

     *  `data-balancing`
     *  `classification`
     *  `clustering`
-    > The notebooks are commented and commentary provided in the markdown file in each folder.
+    > The notebooks are commented and a markdown file in each folder has additional commentary.

-## Create environment for LazyClassifier
+## Create Environment for LazyClassifier
 In gitbash or terminal, perform the following commands:
 1. Type `conda create -n PythonML python=3.6 anaconda`
 1. Type `conda install -c anaconda nb_conda_kernels`